The University of Toronto defines plagiarism and other academic offences in Section B of the Code of Behaviour on Academic Matters.

 Case 3: Direct Copying from Original Sources

 Typically, this involves using one or more sentences verbatim (word-for-word) from your original source.
 If you copy your source text you must put the passage in quotation marks.
-This includes material taken from a web site.
+This includes material taken from any web site.
 However, extensive quoting of this nature is generally frowned upon in scientific writing and indicates that you have made little original contribution to the work.

 Do not be fooled into thinking that you can copy sentences from textbooks, journal articles or web sites and get away with it.
 The shift in your writing style is often quite obvious as is the ease with which you suddenly start discussing unfamiliar terms or concepts.
 Your instructors are very familiar with the common sources of information on each subject.